ruester/gfz-command-line-tool-repository/README.md

 ```shell
 docker build . --tag newprocess
 ```
 in the folder with the new dockerfile.
+You may change the the tag of the image to match the name of your process.

 3. Check that the input and output you need are supported